Laura Pidcock

-Laura Pidcock (born 19 August 1987) is a British former Labour Party politician who served as the Member of Parliament (MP) for North West Durham from 2017 until 2019, when she lost her seat in what was the worst defeat for the Labour Party since 1935.
+Laura Pidcock (born 19 August 1987) is a British former Labour Party politician who served as the Member of Parliament (MP) for North West Durham from 2017 until 2019.
 She served as Shadow Secretary of State for Employment Rights in Jeremy Corbyn's Shadow Cabinet.
 In the 2019 parliamentary election, she lost her seat to the Conservative Richard Holden, who won the constituency with a majority of 1,144.

 Pidcock was elected to the National Executive Committee of the Labour Party in November 2020, from which she resigned in January 2022.
 She is currently the National Secretary of the People's Assembly Against Austerity.
+Pidcock is also co-director of media organisation Declassified UK.

-Early life and career
+Early life

 Pidcock was born in North Shields, North Tyneside and raised in New Hartley and Seaton Delaval, Northumberland.
 Her parents were both active in politics.
 Her mother Mary was a social worker while her father Bernard was an office manager who was a member of Northumberland County Council from 2008 until his death in February 2019.
 Pidcock recollects, at the age of 3, attending demonstrations with her parents against then-Prime Minister, Margaret Thatcher, and against the apartheid system in South Africa.
 Pidcock has stated, "From a very, very young age I was taught to see everything through a political lens and through a class lens", and that at school she was known as "the political one" and a "swot".

+Career

 She studied politics at Manchester Metropolitan University, and was a mental health support worker before working within, then managing, the education team at anti-racism charity Show Racism the Red Card.
 She completed an MSc in Disaster Management and Sustainable Development at Northumbria University in 2012, with research focusing on children's institutions in Bulgaria.

 Pidcock was councillor for Cramlington Eastfield division on Northumberland County Council until she lost her seat to the Conservative Party candidate in the 2017 local elections.